BRA1L0R/handwriting/README.md

 a finger scrolling the page and a palm resting on it can look similar to bad logic, so Handwriting counts things like time in ms between hand contact to next pen input, whether contact stops moving after, size of the contact, speed of the contact, angle, etc

-on pdfs, a touch contact too large to be a fingertip is thrown away. the heel of a hand produces a larger contact area, which is different from normal touch input.

-### why the ink looks good

-a typical pen reports ~200-250 dots/events a second. what other handwriting apps probably do (almost certainly) is draw straight lines between each dot - this is what causes the jaggedness or spikiness on boox or other e-ink devices, also because the pen trembles a bit naturally

-what i did is smooth the curve by adding the previous dot into the calculation. this causes bad perceived lag, so i had to replace the last stretch of the curve to the pen tip with a straight line in real time

-### how does it stay still

-ink coordinates are stored in the sidecar. origin is at the top-left of the text column, absolute y down the document.

-when you ink: those saved coordinates are saved. any transformation of the viewport, Handwriting calculates where that part of the note is on your screen and draws the ink there again. then, Handwriting matches the overlay to the live editor.

-this sounds pretty straightforward, until you realize that if you resize a pane, change the font size, pinch to zoom, zoom with ctrl+ or ctrl-, zoom with ctrl and scroll, use a theme that moves the text column, change the readable line length setting, or simply scroll.. the coordinates must transform...
+this goes for pdfs too.

 ### undo/redo

-if you draw, type, then erase, ctrl+z should undo those things in the order you did them. it should feel and be seamless.
+if you draw, type, then erase, ctrl+z should undo those things in the order you did them

 this meant Obsidian, not just Handwriting, needed to know what an ink action is and in what order

-so each ink action had to be translated and recorded in obsidian's undo history. adding a stroke. moving a lasso selection. which strokes moved and by how much. erasing. what was removed and how much of it
+each ink action had to be translated to be able to be recorded in obsidian's undo history. adding a stroke. moving a lasso selection. which strokes moved and by how much. erasing. what was removed and how much of it

-teaching these operations to participate in the editor's history alongside text gives seamless undo text and ink in the exact order you did them
+teaching these operations to participate in the editor's history alongside text gives seamless undo/redo for text and ink

 ### saving and recovery

-I spent a lot of time trying to guarantee that you wouldn't lose your ink no matter how hard you tried. i didnt want you guys mad at me :sob:
+I worked hard trying to guarantee that you wouldn't lose your ink no matter how hard you tried. i still didn't make it impossible so so be careful. :sob:

 some things i did included:
-every stroke is stored in memory first, then saved to your drive with periodic saves when doing extended writing

 before replacing the saved sidecar, Handwriting writes a complete temporary copy. if a save get corrupted or interrupted, recovery is possible

-if an ink file is corrupted, damaged, or can't be understood, Handwriting will refuse to overwrite it. this is a safety feature that will stop you from loading a broken file and accidentally immediately overwriting all the information
+if an ink file is corrupted, damaged, or can't be understood, Handwriting will refuse to overwrite it. this will stop you from loading a broken file and accidentally immediately overwriting all the information

-`Delete all ink` command immediately makes a recovery copy before clearing the page. if that copy can't be saved to drive, the command will refuse to delete ink
+`Delete all ink` command always makes and saves a recovery copy before clearing the page. if that copy can't be saved, the command will refuse to delete ink

-there is still a short gap between drawing into memory and saving to disk so if you draw a stroke and then shut down your pc immediately, you might lose that stroke.
+every stroke is stored in memory first then saved to your drive with periodic saves when doing any writing. however there is still a short gap between drawing into memory and saving to disk so if you draw a stroke and then shut down your pc immediately, you might lose that stroke!

 also added an export to svg or pdf option so you can save your ink to use in other programs

-finally: deleting the entire handwriting folder takes its recovery copies with it so be careful. and back up your vault!!
+finally: deleting the entire handwriting folder will take all its recovery copies with it so be careful. and back up your vault!!

 if you have any questions i will try to answer as best i can